grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 > [!IMPORTANT]
 > Be careful not to overtighten screws.
 If the Battery
 > frame is cracked or the battery is damaged in any way during
-> installation, it cannot be used and must be replaced.
+> installation, it can't be used and must be replaced.

 4.  **Remove the liner –** Once all screws are seated, hold onto one of the left or right tabs of the battery liner and peel the liner away